-KMH Audio-Video Integration Keeps the NY Giants Production
+KMH Keeps the NY Giants Production

-Workflow and Team Communications Moving Forward
+and Communications Workflow Moving Forward

 Nov.
 5, 2020 — The New York Giants entered the 2020 season with a new coach and a new starting quarterback.
 Off the field, the team started the year with a new digital production workflow and communications method, courtesy of KMH Audio-Video Integration.